Rafail-Karkanis/Pointers-and-Arrays-R.-Karkanis-/README.md

 You are allowed to use the material for whatever reason you see fit.
 I'd appreciate & encourage you to inform me in case this material helped you in any way.

-The material I've used in the preparation of these two seminars are:
+The material I've used in the preparation of these two seminars is:
 [1] Ted Jensen.
 "A TUTORIAL ON POINTERS AND ARRAYS IN C", Sept.
 2003.
 [Online].
 Available: <a href="http://home.netcom.com/%7Etjensen/ptr/pointers.htm">http://home.netcom.com/%7Etjensen/ptr/pointers.htm</a>, [Accessed Oct.
 27, 2018].

 [2] K. N. King, C Programming: A Modern Approach.
 New York: W. W. Norton & Company, 2008.